-"So, come with me," Atlanta said softly, still not letting go of his arm.
+"So, come with me," Atlanta said softly, digging her nails into his arm.

 "Why are you dressed like that?"
 Draco heard himself ask.

 "I bet your mother is worried sick," Atlanta admonished, ignoring his question.
 She took in his singed robes, the streaks of dust and grime.
-She frowned a bit.
+She frowned.
 "Do you have a wand?"

 Hers was clutched in her hand.